varlink/varlink.github.io/FAQ.md

 The varlink message [header](/Method-Call) can be extended by vendors if needed.
 Added keys should use the reverse-domain notation including the vendor's name.
-The concept is similar to the X-prefix used for HTTP headers, but neither they nor naked keywords should be added by vendors, they may clash with other vendors or future varlink protocol specifications.
+The concept is similar to the X-prefix used for HTTP headers, but neither they nor naked keywords should be added by vendors, since they may clash with other vendors or future varlink protocol specifications.

 ## Why are records separated by a NUL character and do not specify a length?